Undergraduate Research Scholars: Tamunoemi O. Braide and Hunter Shearer

 Faculty Mentor: Dr. Julius Schoop, Assistant Professor, Department of Mechanical Engineering, University of Kentucky

 This research aims to develop more accurate models to aid in the prediction of material properties.
-A high-speed camera will be used to observe the behavior of the material at the cutting zone using various tool heads to develop a deeper understanding of how each tool effects the material properties.
-These models will enable manufactures to better determine what process and tool to use to get as close as possible to the final desired material properties eliminating the need for extensive post processing.
+A high-speed camera will be used to observe the behavior of the material at the cutting zone using various tool heads to develop a deeper understanding of how each tool affects the material properties.
+These models will enable manufacturers to better determine what process and tool to use to get as close as possible to the final desired material properties eliminating the need for extensive post-processing.